YaelBusser/HACKAPI/README.md

 # HACKAPI

-This repository contains a project produced as part of a practical assignment for my MDS school (instructions from this [repository](https://github.com/kevinniel/M1-MDS-2425-API), level M1, as part of a course in API.
+This repository contains a project developed as part of a practical assignment for my MDS school program.
+You can view the assignment instructions in this [repository](https://github.com/kevinniel/M1-MDS-2425-API), created for an M1-level API course.

-## Conceptual data model
+## Conceptual Data Model

-Here's version 1 of the conceptual data model I'm going to use for the database to take into account all functionalities and obligations.
+Below is Version 1 of the conceptual data model, designed to address all required functionalities and specifications for the database.
 ![image](https://github.com/user-attachments/assets/f9bbe655-2f52-4d2d-bbf1-70066698c93d)

+## Project Installation

+1. Host the `hackapi` database (found in the `data-save` folder) on your local server (I personally use XAMPP).

+2. Declare the following variables in the `.env` file:
+    - `DATABASE_URL`
+    - `PORT`
+    - `JWT_SECRET`